 Meetings of the Committee will be scheduled on a monthly basis and the Committee will meet, as a minimum, on a bi-monthly basis.
+Members of the Committee are expected to attend meetings wherever possible.

 Meetings of the Committee, other than those regularly scheduled above, shall be summoned by the secretary to the Committee at the request of the Chair.